Neuroinformatics-Research-Group/MIND-Freesurfer/README.md

 | `license.txt` | Replace the dummy file with your **real** Freesurfer license |
 | `subject_list.txt` | Replace the dummy file with your **real** subject EIDs (see the dummy file for the expected format) |

+N.B.: The file structure of the Freesurfer data directory where the surface data lives is assumed to be "freesurfer_output/subject_id/**surfaces**/subject_id".
+For any changes related to hardcoded filepaths, you can look at updating the function get_paths() in MIND_pipeline_2026.py (lines x through x).

 ---

 ## Set Up